DavidTFG/HostelTactilCodeChallenge/README.md

     -The test cases include scenarios for vertical wins, horizontal wins, and diagonal wins, as well as a scenario where neither Player A nor player B wins.
 - CheckPreconditions
   - This method test **CheckPreconditions** method, which checks various preconditions.
-    -The test cases include scenarios for different numbers of pieces on the board, unblaanced boards, boards that don't start with Player A, and boards with pieces not placed correctly.
+    -The test cases include scenarios for different numbers of pieces on the board, unbalanced boards, boards that don't start with Player A, and boards with pieces not placed correctly.

 ## How to Start the Project